legacyai/tf-transformers/docs/source/model_doc/albert_tokenizer.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 This page includes information about how to use AlbertTokenizer with tensorflow-text.
-This tokenizer works in sync with `tf.data.Dataset` and so is useful for on the fly tokenization.
+This tokenizer works in sync with :class:`~tf.data.Dataset` and so is useful for on the fly tokenization.

 .. code-block::